AffirmXH/.github/.github/ISSUE_TEMPLATE/refactor.md

 ---
-name: :sparkles: New Feature
+name: :recycle: Refactor
-about: Suggest an idea for this project
+about: Something that needs improving while not changing functionality.
-title: ':sparkles: '
+title: ':recycle: '
 labels: new feature
 assignees: ''